SofiaAfendra/react-redux-workshop/README.md

 Since the store configuration is ready your goal for this branch is to do some minor tweeks and transform your plain Redux with redux-toolkit.
 - We recommend you start with the docs: https://redux-toolkit.js.org/tutorials/quick-start
 - Transform your reducers using the redux-toolkit logic and the ``createSlice()`` function.
+> **Hint:** createSlice accepts an object with a name, initialState, and reducers.
+The name is a string used to generate action type strings, and the reducers object is a collection of reducer functions.
+Each reducer function is created with a "builder callback" API that lets you write mutable logic, and it automatically generates the correct immutable update logic for you.

 - Your actions should be coming from the slice you created.
 - Update your store file.